& Operator: Concatenating Strings and Numbers

 Image of the completed app:

-For the first field, specify "Surname" as the field name and the field code.
-For the second field, specify "Given Name" as the field name and "Given_Name" as the field code.
+For the first field, change the field name to "First Name" and the field code to "First_Name".
+For the second field, change the field name to "Last Name" and the field code to "Last_Name".

-Place the Text field to be used to display the result, and change the field name and the field code to "Name".
+Place the Text field to display the concatenated result, and then change the field name to "Full Name" and the field code to "Full_Name".

 You must use half-width '&' to concatenate strings.
 When adding a character or a space, use half-width double quotation marks (" ").